LESLIE: Now we’ve got Jeff in Illinois on the line who’s dealing with how to ventilate an attic. What can we do for you today?

 JEFF: They did.
 They did insulate but how they actually got it in there, I don’t know.
 I couldn’t get to it, I know that.

 TOM: The answer to your question is that you want to basically treat each space separately in terms of ventilation.
-And the best type of ventilation is – actually no longer do we consider gable vents to be the best type of ventilation.
+And the best way to ventilate an attic is – actually no longer do we consider gable vents to be the best type of ventilation.
 The best type of ventilation – a continuous ridge vent that goes down the peak of the roof, matched with soffit vents at the overhang.
 So this way, we take air in down low, we run it up under the roof sheathing and exit it at the ridge.
 And that cycle will repeat 24-7, 365.

 JEFF: Yeah.
 The only problem is there’s no soffits in this house.

 TOM: Alright.
-So if you did want to improve the ventilation, you could use a type of vent called a drip-edge vent, which would require a little bit of carpentry.
+So if you did want to ventilate an attic, you could use a type of vent called a drip-edge vent, which would require a little bit of carpentry.
 You’d have to extend or actually reshingle the bottom layer of shingles at the edge.
 But the drip-edge vent actually extends that roof line by about 2 inches and creates a continuous soffit.

 And if you go to AirVent.com – that’s the website for the CertainTeed air-vent companies – I know they’ve got a good diagram of one right there.
 So that’s the way to improve that.